All Episodes

 The guy that put it together hates Trump, and it's not verified.

-And now we have learned because Steele, in an interrogatory in Great Britain, steel under oath threat of perjury says, I have no idea of any of it's true, which makes it then unverifiable.
+And now we have learned because Steele, in an interrogatory in Great Britain, Steele, under oath, threat of perjury, says, I have no idea if any of it's true, which makes it then unverifiable.

-But that became the as Andrew McCabe, the deputy FBI director said, that was the bulk of the Pfizer application.
+But that became the, as Andrew McCabe, the deputy FBI director, said, that was the bulk of the FISA application.

 It's an unverifiable document at that point.

-And they did it to spy on a on an opposition party candidate who he was also involved in letting off the hook when we the evidence of her crimes, Hillary's, is incontrovertible.
+And they did it to spy on an opposition party candidate who he was also involved in letting off the hook when the evidence of her crimes, Hillary's, is incontrovertible.

 It's extraordinary.